cdli-gh/morphology-pre-annotation-tool/README.md

     $ mpat -i ./resources

-To feed the dictionary with an annotated file, use the --no_output switch to produce no annotated outputs:
+To feed the dictionary with an annotated file, use the --no_output/-n switch to produce no annotated outputs:

     $ mpat --no_output -i ./resources

+To check the format of conll tool, use the --check/-c switch:

+    $ mpat -c -i ./resources

-To see the console messages of the tool, use --verbose switch
+To see the console messages of the tool, use --verbose/-v switch:

     $ mpat -i ./resources  --verbose